Meet Our Senior Leadership Team

 President and Chief Executive Officer

-Christopher P. Ice is the President and Chief Executive Officer of Regina Caeli Academy Prior to this he was the President and CEO of Ave Maria University in Ave Maria, FL.
+Christopher P. Ice is the President and Chief Executive Officer of Regina Caeli Academy.
+Prior to this he was the President and CEO of Ave Maria University in Ave Maria, FL.

-Mr. Ice has numerous years of experience leading complex organizations in a variety of industries including Catholic higher education, Catholic non-profits, owning his own healthcare company and executive coaching and many years in the commercial insurance industry.
 Mr. Ice is an author and shares his personal experiences of triumph and tragedy in his book, “Walking the Leadership Tightrope: How to Balance Career and Family through the Chaos of Crisis.”
 He currently serves on the board for Wyoming Catholic College and is the co-founder of the Business Department Advisory Board at Franciscan University of Steubenville.

 Ed Trifone